Click here to activate screen reader, translation and accessibility tools

 What is the ULEZ and why is it being introduced?

 Air pollution is not just a central London problem, with many areas still exceeding the legal limits for pollution across the city.
-That is why from 25 October 2021, the central London Ultra Low Emission Zone (ULEZ) is expanding as part of the commitment by the Mayor of London and TfL to help every Londoner breathe cleaner air.
+That is why the central London Ultra Low Emission Zone (ULEZ) has expanded as part of the commitment by the Mayor of London and TfL to help every Londoner breathe cleaner air.

 Most vehicles, including cars and vans, need to meet the ULEZ emissions standards or their drivers must pay a daily charge to drive within the zone.